SciTools/.github/profile/README.md

 Key features of cartopy are its object oriented projection definitions, and its ability to transform points, lines, vectors, polygons and images between those projections.

-You will find cartopy especially useful for large area / small scale data, where Cartesian assumptions of spherical data traditionally break down.
+You will find Cartopy especially useful for large area / small scale data, where Cartesian assumptions of spherical data traditionally break down.

 **Links:**&nbsp;&nbsp; [GitHub](https://github.com/SciTools/cartopy)
 &nbsp;,&nbsp;